-On December 2, 2021, we entered into a share purchase agreement to acquire 50.1% of the outstanding share capital of Vidstart Ltd. ("Vidstart").
-Vidstart is a provider of a video advertising platform that offers personalized automated methods and real-time smart optimization, helping its clients achieve high yields in the competitive digital ecosystem.
-The final closing and execution of the Vidstart Agreement occurred on January 27, 2022.
-The total purchase price was approximately \$11 million in cash.
-Furthermore, we are obliged to purchase the remainder of Vidstart's shares (30% on December 31, 2022 and 19.9% on December 31, 2023) for a price contingent on Vidstart's future operating results during 2022 and 2023.
+On December 2, 2021, we entered into a share purchase agreement to acquire 50.1% of the outstanding share capital of Appush Ltd. (formerly known as Vidstart Ltd.) ("Appush").
+Appush is a provider of a video advertising platform that offers personalized automated methods and real-time smart optimization, helping its clients achieve high yields in the competitive digital ecosystem.
+The final closing and execution of the Appush Agreement occurred on January 27, 2022.
+The total purchase price was approximately \$21 million, pf which \$11 million were paid in cash, in addition to \$1.5 million as an advance payment for future acquisition of the remainder of Appush's shares.
+Furthermore, we were obliged to purchase the remainder of Appush's shares (30% on December 31, 2022 and 19.9% on December 31, 2023) for a price contingent on Appush's future operating results during 2022 and 2023.
+On April 2022 and 2023, we acquired the remainder of Appush's shares and we now hold 100% of its shares.